facebookresearch/optimizers/distributed_shampoo/README.md

 - Incorporates momentum and Nesterov acceleration.
 - Offers multiple approaches for computing the root inverse, including:
     - Using symmetric eigendecomposition (used by default).
+    - Using the QR algorithm to compute an approximate eigendecomposition.
     - Coupled inverse Newton iteration [4].
     - Higher-order coupled iterations with relative epsilon based on estimate of largest eigenvalue.
 - Choice of precision for preconditioner accumulation and root inverse computation.
 - Ability to cache split parameters.
 - Merging of small dimensions.
-- [EXPERIMENTAL] Option to (approximately) correct the eigenvalues/run Adam in the eigenbasis of Shampoo's preconditioner (SOAP) [2,6,7].
+- Option to (approximately) correct the eigenvalues/run Adam in the eigenbasis of Shampoo's preconditioner (SOAP) [2,6,7].
+- Option to use an adaptive preconditioner update frequency when symmetric eigendecompositions or the QR algorithm is used [8].

 ## Requirements